Finite subdivision rule: Cannon's conjecture

-Cannon, Floyd, and Parry first studied finite subdivision rules in an attempt to prove the following conjecture:
+Cannon, Floyd, and Parry first studied finite subdivision rules as an attempt to prove the following conjecture:

-Cannon's conjecture: Every Gromov hyperbolic group with a 2-sphere at infinity acts geometrically on hyperbolic 3-space.

 Here, a geometric action is a cocompact, properly discontinuous action by isometries.
-This conjecture was partially solved by Grigori Perelman in his proof of the geometrization conjecture, which states (in part) than any Gromov hyperbolic group that is a 3-manifold group must act geometrically on hyperbolic 3-space.
-However, it still remains to show that a Gromov hyperbolic group with a 2-sphere at infinity is a 3-manifold group.
+This conjecture was partially solved by Grigori Perelman in his proof of the geometrization conjecture, which states (in part) that any Gromov hyperbolic group that is a 3-manifold group must act geometrically on hyperbolic 3-space.
+However, it still remains to be shown that a Gromov hyperbolic group with a 2-sphere at infinity is a 3-manifold group.